 This calculator is designed to help determine whether using equity in your home to consolidate debt is right for you.
 Enter your credit cards, installment loans and any other debt you wish to consolidate by clicking on the 'Enter Data' button for each category.
 Then change the consolidated loan amount, term or rate to create a loan that will work within your budget.
 Click the "View Report" button for detailed results.

-For your convenience we publish current HELOC & home equity loan rates & Columbus mortgage refinance rates which you can use to estimate your payments and find a local lender.
+For your convenience we publish current HELOC & home equity loan rates & North Fort Myers mortgage refinance rates which you can use to estimate your payments and find a local lender.

 Our rate table lists current home equity offers in your area, which you can use to find a local lender or compare against other loan options.
 From the [loan type] select box you can choose between HELOCs and home equity loans of a 5, 10, 15, 20 or 30 year duration.